cjdbarlow/bedside-notebook/anaesthesia/considerations/laser-safety.md

 #Laser Safety

-Lasers are common in ENT and opthalmic surgery; however:
+Lasers are common in ENT and opthalmic surgery.
+Lasers:
+* Facilitate:
+	* Accurate control
+	Requires the guiding (red helium) laser to be zeroed accurately so it matches the site of the therapeutic beam.
+	* Minimal bleeding
+	* Minimal local tissue reaction
-* They are a hazard to both patients and staff
+* Are a hazard to both patients and staff
 Due to risk of:
 	* Eye injury
 	* Burns
-	* Airborn contamination
+	* Airborne contamination
-* Safe use requires use of:
+* Have controls to ensure safety
+These are classified into:
 	* Engineering controls
 	* Administrative controls
 	* Procedural controls